Rob Derks

 Profile Rob Derks

-Rob Derks was born on September 1, 1974, in Nijmegen, where he currently lives with his three children.
+Rob Derks was born on September 1, 1974, in Nijmegen, where he still lives today.
+Together with his three children, humor and creativity play an important role in his daily life.

 Childhood and Education